 The LaserJet P4515 is a fast, reliable laser printer with an A4 paper path and a selection of paper handling options.
 Throughput is up to 62 pages per minute and the processor, memory and network abilities are sufficient to sustain that - it isn't an idle boast.

-Given the potential throughput users will typically want the extra input trays and output options.
+Given the potential throughput users will typically want, there are extra input trays and output options.
 Larger systems are implemented as a tower on a trolley which saves space.

 The P4515 is part of a series of fairly high performance printers.
-There are actually two cut-down models called the P4014 and P4014n which have a throughput of 43 ppm.
+There are actually two cut-down models called the P4014 and P4014n which have a throughput of 43 ppm and only take the smaller CC364A cartridges which deliver printing for about 1p per page.

 Adding to the P4515X a 500 sheet tray, a 1500 sheet tray, a printer stand, a 5 bin mailbox and an EIO hard disk gives a high capacity printer as fast as most big copiers.